revathi-birapaka/CreditFraudDetection/README.md

 ## Dataset

-Uses a **synthetically generated dataset**.
-To use your own, modify `fraud_detection.py` to load your CSV/Excel/DB data and adjust column names as needed.
+To use your own, modify `Creditcardfraud.py` to load your CSV/Excel/DB data and adjust column names as needed.

 ## Evaluation Focus